misplaced-dev/misplaced.app/README.md

 # MISPLACED
-Click below to access the website (In Progress), link to download in app stores (In Progress), and social media pages.
+Click below to access the website (Beta), link to download in app stores (In Progress), and social media pages.

 [linktr.ee/misplacedapp](https://linktr.ee/misplacedapp)